April 20, 2026

 When you’re diagnosed with cancer, it’s understandably a scary time.
 The initial visits with your oncologist can be especially intimidating, as you learn the details of your illness and start making decisions about treatment.
 It’s a good idea to bring a family member or close friend with you to doctor appointments, not only for moral support but also to take notes.

-Ask someone you trust — and who is calm — to be your scribe, recommends Schaffer.
-That way you’ll have a record of the conversations later, in case you miss something or need to review it to understand it better.
+Ask someone you trust — and who is calm — to be your scribe, she said.
+That way you’ll have a record of the conversation later, which is helpful if you missed something or need to review it to understand it better.
 It also helps to compare your impression of the conversation with that designated person, or the notes, to gain perspective.

 2. Be clear about what you need.